What is the Process to Get a Marriage Green Card?

 Do You Handle Marriage Green Cards based on Same Sex Marriages ?

 Yes!
 As of June 26, 2013 we started handling same sex marriage green cards.
-We are happy to report that every single same sex marriage green card based on a same sex marriage has been successful, even if the applicant did not live in a same sex equality state.
+We are happy to report that every single same sex marriage green card based on marriage to a U.S. citizen has been successful, even if the applicant did not live in a same sex equality state.

 It seems that so far the same sex marriage green card interviews are being conducted similar to the different sex marriage green card interviews, with a few differences to take into consideration the difficulty, in some cases, of proving that a same sex couple has been living together.